AryanV08/CookiesShallNotPass/Developer_MANUAL.md

 # Developer Documentation

 #### How to obtain the source code
-1. Click the small puzzle icon in the top right corner of your Chrome browser.
-2. Locate the CookiesShallNotPass extension in the list and click it.
-3. Once clicked, the dashboard will pop up.
-4. Scroll to the bottom of the dashboard and click the “View Source” hyperlink.
-5. You will be redirected to the official GitHub repository in a new tab.
-6. To clone the repository locally, on the GitHub page, click the “Code” button (green dropdown).
+1. Clone the repository locally: On this project's [GitHub page](https://github.com/AryanV08/CookiesShallNotPass/tree/main), click the “Code” button (green dropdown).
-7. Copy the HTTPS URL: https://github.com/AryanV08/CookiesShallNotPass.git
+2. Copy the HTTPS URL: https://github.com/AryanV08/CookiesShallNotPass.git
-8. Open a terminal or command prompt and run:
+3. Open a terminal or command prompt and run:
 - `git clone https://github.com/AryanV08/CookiesShallNotPass.git`
 - `cd CookiesShallNotPass`
-9. Now you can see all the source code!
+4. Now you can see all the source code!

 ---